What Is Neuroblastoma?

 We can offer the latest treatments for your child.
 Some of our patients receive transplants by doctors who are part of our world-renowned Pediatric Blood and Marrow Transplant Program through our partnership with Fred Hutchinson Cancer Research Center, whose doctors pioneered these transplants.

 Dr. Julie R. Park is a national leader in caring for children with neuroblastoma and in studying the disease and is leading the current national Children's Oncology Group trial to advance treatment of high risk neuroblastoma.
-She sees our young patients in our clinic and in the hospital.

 She also works with national groups to find and develop new treatment options, such as new chemotherapy medicines for children at all stages of disease, including those whose cancer comes back after treatment.

 Dr. Park takes part in research by the Children's Oncology Group (COG) and the NANT (New Approaches to Neuroblastoma Therapy) consortium.
 COG is an international organization of childhood cancer specialists who conduct studies on many forms of childhood cancer.
+Children’s is the only NANT site in the Pacific Northwest.
+NANT aims to develop and test new therapies that will be targeted specifically to neuroblastoma cells and improve outcomes with fewer side effects.

 Our dedication to researching this disease means that our patients have the chance to get the very latest treatment options being studied - options not offered at all treatment centers.
 If your child has neuroblastoma, the team at Children's will talk with you about any studies with treatments that may help.